ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/iterator/README.md

 # Intent
-**Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).
+**Iterator** is a behavioural design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

 # Applicability
 * Use this pattern when your collection has a complex data structure under the hood, but you want to hide its complexity from clients (either for convenience or security reasons).